glic3rinu/passlib/docs/lib/passlib.apps.rst

     .. versionadded:: 1.6

+.. data:: django16_context

+    The object replicates the stock password hashing policy for Django 1.6.
+    It supports all the Django 1.0-1.6 hashes, and defaults to :class:`~passlib.hash.django_pbkdf2_sha256`.
+It treats all
+    Django 1.0 hashes as deprecated.

+    .. versionadded:: 1.6.2

 .. data:: django_context

     This alias will always point to the latest preconfigured Django context supported by Passlib, and as such should support all historical hashes built into Django.

-    .. versionchanged:: 1.6
+    .. versionchanged:: 1.6.2
-        This previously was an alias for :data:`django10_context`, and now points to :data:`django14_context`.
+        This now points to :data:`django16_context`.

 .. _ldap-contexts: